yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 ## General bugfixes

 Recent Nintendo Switch firmware updates changed the behaviour of the inline on-screen keyboard.
-[Morph](https://github.com/Morph1984) {{< gh-hovercard "8041" "updated yuzu’s emulated equivalent" >}} to match the new versions, allowing games from the `Monster Hunters` series to be playable without having to transfer a save file after character creation was finished.
+[Morph](https://github.com/Morph1984) {{< gh-hovercard "8041" "updated yuzu’s emulated equivalent" >}} to match the new versions, allowing games from the `Monster Hunter` series to be playable without having to transfer a save file after character creation was finished.

 {{< imgs
 	"./osk.png| The hardest part of starting any new game, character naming...
 (MONSTER HUNTER RISE)"